 Seek out the help of someone in a salon if you are lost.
 Use the recommendations of friends/family/coworkers that have a similar texture.

 You don’t have to feel embarrassed if you are lost.
+Trust me, the learning curve was huge for me too…and I have curly hair!

 I’d love to help you take the frustration out of styling your child’s curly hair.
 When you purchase my e-book, The Frustration-Free Guide to Curly Hair, it will answer all your curly hair questions + you’ll get a guide to products by curl type!